YuChaode/draft-yu-ccamp-resource-pm-yang/draft-yu-ccamp-resource-pm-yang.md

 For a board, following are possible indicators:
 * CPU usage.
 * Memory usage.

 ## Threshold Crossing Alert Control
 Threshold crossing alert control parameters could be set directly for a resource, or set through applying an existing profile to the resource.
 Therefore, there are four main requirements for Threshold Crossing Alert Control:

 * Creation/retrieval/deletion/updating of TCA profile;
 * Enabling/disabling TCA reporting on the resource;
 * Configuring TCA on the resource by associating an existing profile;
 * Configuring TCA on the resource by detailed parameters.

-To satisfy the above requirements, the module defines "tca-management", including the "profile" structure to enable the preset of tca parameters, “tca” structure to describe the tca parameters (directly set or preset by applying profiles) and tca status of a specific resource.
+To satisfy the above requirements, the module defines "tca-management", including the "profile" structure to enable the preset of tca parameters, "tca" structure to describe the tca parameters (directly set or preset by applying profiles) and tca status of a specific resource.

 And for the TCA parameters, no matter it is configured directly on the resource or by a preset profile, there should not be any differences.
 The TCA parameters (tca-indicator) should include:

 * Threshold-type: This threshold type is used to indicate when the alert will be triggered.
 By exceeding the upper bound value, or by below the lower bound value.
 * Period: This period is used to indicate the frequency of the data collection.
 * Severity: This severity is used to indicate what level of alert would be triggered if cross the threshold.
 * Indicator-value: The value of threshold.
 * Indicator-value-unit: The unit of threshold value.

 In addition, the function of enabling/disabling TCA on the resource can be controlled by the "admin-status" attribute in "tca" node.
 The pre-defined profiles with unique profile id could be applied to "tca" node, shown as "applied-profiles" in "tca" node.